tomchomiak/ES2015/README.md

 	/*
 	 * Returns undefined rather than a reference error, meaning the variable exists
-	 * This happens b/c vars are hoisted to top of func */ console.log(xIsFalse)
+	 * This happens b/c vars are hoisted to top of the function */ console.log(xIsFalse)
 }